Here’s the Amazon link: http://smarturl.it/kirbysecretgarden

 The forecast on the Beeb had been good and the day was already warming up.
-Everything looked better bathed in sunshine.
-Front gardens were full of dainty flowers all vying to be the brightest in the border.
-Even the dreary little houses cheered up.
+Everything always looked better bathed in sunshine.
+Front gardens were full of dainty flowers, all vying to be the brightest in the border.
+Even the dreary little red brick houses cheered up.
 Esmie joined them at the end of her road.
 Today though, Maisie wasn’t interested in their girly conversation and giggles about the latest pop stars or which boys fancied them.
 No, her attention was on where the wall was, or wasn’t to everyone else.
 She looked up at its foreboding height.
-Then she touched the bricks and they were warm and welcoming as if they were calling to her.
-She stroked her way along to the corner and sure enough there was the door, behind the holly bush.
-What’s more she’d come prepared and took from her bag a pair of her Dad’s secateurs.
+Then she touched the bricks.
+They were warm and welcoming, as if they were calling to her.
+She stroked her way along to the corner and sure enough, there was the door behind the holly bush.
+What’s more, she’d come prepared and took from her bag a pair of her Dad’s secateurs.

 Maisie stepped through the gateway and looked down, her feet crunching on the gravel path.
-Although, calling it gravel was too mundane.
+Although, calling it gravel was far too mundane.
 There were little stones in an amazing variety of colours from white to almost black, red, yellow, and orange ones glowing in the sunshine.
 On the wall side, tall bushes with all possible shades of lilac flowers from almost white to deep lavender were relishing the summer warmth.
-On the other side were pink roses in more shades than she would have thought possible.
-She was reminded of the silly magazines some of her friends read, where the boy gave the girl a rose and the soppy thing would flutter her eyelashes and clutch it to her bosom.
-What’s more if the girl was anything like her friend Caroline, over the last year she’d have developed quite a substantial bosom to clutch it too.
+On the other side were pink roses in more hues than she would have thought possible.
+It reminded her of the silly magazines some of her friends read, where the boy gives the girl a rose and the soppy thing flutters her eyelashes and clutches it to her bosom.
+What’s more, if the girl was anything like her friend Caroline, over the last year she’d have developed quite a substantial bosom to clutch it too.
 No doubt, Maisie thought, what had attracted the rose giver in the first place.
 The girl would sniff the flower and flutter her eyelashes again, ‘Oh, Roger, how romantic.’
 This was then the cue for a quick snog.

 ‘Please come out.
 I know you’re there and I’d love to meet you after all this time.’